APPLICATIONS OPEN NOW!

 It is the responsibility of the recipient to reasonably cooperate with the Equity Director to organise the return of the textbooks at the end of exams of the semester the book was loaned for.
 Failure to do so may also inhibit the offender’s eligibility in future.

 The textbooks are only on loan for a single semester.
-If they are required for subsequent semesters a new application must be made.
+If they are required for subsequent semesters, the student must notify the Equity Director as soon as possible.

-Please read the full terms and conditions of the Clayton Utz TES as linked above.
+Please read the full terms and conditions of the Clayton Utz TES as linked above, or by contacting the Equity Director at firstname.lastname@example.org.

-If you have any questions or concerns regarding the Clayton Utz TES please email the UTS LSS Equity Director, Ushna Bashir at firstname.lastname@example.org.
+If you have any questions or concerns regarding the Clayton Utz TES please email the UTS LSS Equity Director, Lachlan Woods, at email@example.com.
 A mobile number is available upon request.